confluentinc/examples/clients/docs/ccloud.rst

       alice,{"count":1}
       alice,{"count":2}

 #.
-When you are done, press ``<ctrl>-c``.
+When you are done, press ``Ctrl-C``.

-.. is this the follwoing link the correct source code link?
+..
+Is there a source code link for this one?
 I only saw two .sh files in the ccloud directory, but we have basic consumer/producer and then Avro consumer/producer.
 So assuming we'll need 4 source code links in total for this page?

-#.
-View the :devx-examples:`producer code|clients/cloud/java/src/main/java/io/confluent/examples/clients/cloud/ccloud/ccloud-example.sh`.

 Consume Records
 ~~~~~~~~~~~~~~~